Joe McEwing: Post-playing career

+Chicago White Sox

 In the 2008 season, McEwing started his baseball coaching career as the hitting coach for the Charlotte Knights.
 On November 3, 2008, he was named manager of the Winston-Salem Dash, the Class A affiliate for the Chicago White Sox, for the 2009 season.
 During that season, Baseball America rated McEwing as the top managerial prospect in the South Atlantic League.
 McEwing was also named Manager of the Year for his work managing the Dash in 2009 and 2010.

 McEwing was named manager of the Charlotte Knights, the White Sox Triple-A affiliate, for the 2011 season.
 In October 2011, McEwing was promoted to serve as the third base coach for the White Sox in 2012, serving under new manager Robin Ventura.
 Several managerial and coaching positions opened up shortly before the end of the 2011 season when then White Sox manager Ozzie Guillén announced that he would be leaving.
 McEwing was promoted from third base coach to bench coach for the 2017 season and continued to occupy that job until 2020 when the White Sox hired Miguel Cairo.
 On December 1, 2020, McEwing was named third base coach.

+St. Louis Cardinals

 On January 12, 2023, McEwing was hired by the St. Louis Cardinals as their bench coach.
+McEwing was ejected for the first time in his MLB career on May 5, arguing a called strike one to Dylan Carlson.
+Cardinals manager Oliver Marmol was ejected as well.
+On November 20, the Cardinals announced he will move into a role as a special assistant to John Mozeliak, the Cardinals president of baseball operations, as Daniel Descalso becomes the new bench coach.

+On October 19, 2025, McEwing and the Cardinals agreed to mutually part ways.

+Personal life

-McEwing and his wife Courtnie reside outside of Philadelphia with their children JD, Grace, and Ashlyn.
+McEwing, his wife Courtnie, and their family reside outside of Philadelphia.